StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/health.md

 * If you have not already read about the health state span mapping `http.status_code`, head over to the page [tracer and span mappings](/stackpacks/integrations/opentelemetry/manual-instrumentation/mappings.md) to understand how the health state is mapped to a span.
 * If you are not familiar with how health state works in StackState, see the page [about health state](/use/concepts/health-state.md) to learn about the types of element health state available, what propagated health state is and how it works.
+* To understand how custom instrumentations will be merged with existing components in StackState, see the page [Merging components](merging.md).

 # Health state without merging